-However, despite no witnessing requirement, it can still prove helpful in evidence if a dispute about the validity of the agreement arises.
+However, despite no witnessing requirement, for a simple contract, it can still prove helpful in evidence if a dispute about the validity of the agreement arises.
 Of course the signature being witnessed will be of no use if the document was signed fraudulently, as this could mean that the signature was also witnessed fraudulently.

 Which documents must be executed as a deed?

 A small number of documents require execution by way of a deed.
 Particularly relevant to the banking sector are mortgages and charges, sales by a mortgagee, deeds appointing trustees, powers of attorney and releases, and variations of existing deeds.
 A failure to follow the relevant statutory requirements when executing these documents can affect their legal validity.